-&lt;sup>134 Interview with EPA Staff, Office of General Counsel, Jan.
+&lt;sup>141 Interview with EPA Staff, Office of General Counsel, Jan.
 13, 2012.
-EPA does not routinely seek external peer review of its individual pesticide registration decisions or supporting risk assessments.
-Instead, the opportunity for multiple points of public input, coupled with the interdisciplinary teams and intra-agency review processes, are believed to be sufficient to provide rigorous oversight of the agency's scientific assessments and analyses.
+When asked whether additional external review would be beneficial to EPA's process, one staffer vigorously defended the existing approach.
+Interview with EPA Staff, Office of General Counsel, Jan.
+13, 2012.
+The staffer argued that to assemble peer review panels for each of the 1000 pesticide reviews would be very costly and would not multiple points of public input, coupled with the interdisciplinary teams and intra-agency review processes, are believed to be sufficient to provide rigorous oversight of the agency's scientific assessments and analyses.

-EPA does consult its standing Science Advisory Panel (SAP) for particularly difficult scientific questions or for particularly difficult registration cases, such as was the case with atrazine.
+EPA does consult its standing Science Advisory Panel (SAP) for particularly difficult scientific questions, including registration cases, as in the reregistration of atrazine.
+Generally, though, these consultations with SAP over registration reviews are the exception; indeed EPA staff could only recall one case where the SAP was involved in a conventional pesticide registration review since the 1996 amendments to the program.
 The SAP also reviews all models and methods used by EPA in its pesticide reviews; in fact, this appears to be the primary source of external oversight over EPA's pesticide registration decisions.